Allen-ISD-Computer-Science/REPO_CSTeachingApp_2024/articles/types/contents.md

 <br>

-Swift allows you to compromise negative numbers for more positive numbers.
+Swift allows you to represent negative numbers as positive numbers when using unsigned integer types.
+This means that you can use unsigned integers to store values that would normally be considered negative, treating them as positive values.
+These are declared using the **UInt** type.
 <br>

 These are called Unsigned Integers and declared with the <code class="language-swift">UInt</code> type.